oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 4b - W3C Verifiable Credentials Data Model v2.0

-This example illustrates how to use the artifacts defined in this specification to secure a payload that is represented as a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0].
+This example illustrates how to use the artifacts defined in this specification to secure an input claim set that is represented as a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0].

 In this example, Key Binding is applied